NedraKrifa/NedraKrifa/README.md

 # Hi there 👋

 * My name is Nedra Krifa 😄.
 I am an embedded telecommunication engineering student and a Full-stack JavaScript developer🚀.
-I am interested in web technologies especially react and react native with a pang of great hunger for knowledge
+I am interested in web technologies especially react and nodeJS with a pang of great hunger for knowledge
 * I am looking for a Web Development job.You can find me on [![LinkedIn][1.2]][1].

 <br>